tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

 });
 ```

-4) Give the HTTP response header than "turn on" CORS
+4) Give the HTTP response header than "turns on" CORS so that a web browser can access a web service directly